uk-gov-mirror/DFE-Digital.bat-design-history/app/posts/publish-teacher-training-courses/2019-02-27-ucas-apply-preferences.md

 ## Star J (*J) required flag

-{{ govukInsetText({
+{% insetText %}
-  html: "The Star J provides HESA return details for each accepted applicant at your training provider.
+The Star J provides HESA return details for each accepted applicant at your training provider.
 It contains personal information (such as forenames, surname, ethnicity, and disability), as well as qualifications data, and can be downloaded from the applicant data section of web-link (Main Menu → Management Information → Export Data → Applicant Data 3).
-It is available after the end of the cycle." | markdown
+It is available after the end of the cycle."
-}) }}
+{% endinsetText %}

 [Star J FAQ](https://www.hesa.ac.uk/collection/c16051/starj) and [Star J specification](https://www.hesa.ac.uk/collection/c17051/starj_specification.pdf)